zxpsuper/tiny-clipboard/README.md

 ## Introduction

 > A tiny copy to clipboard library, without any dependence.
-It is small(only 1.3k) and Simple to use in javascript.
+It is small(only 1.04k) and Simple to use in javascript.

 ## Features

 -   small
 -   simple
 -   useful
+-   support typescript

 ## Usage